oakestra/oakestra/node_engine/NetManager/README.md

 ├── api/
 │			Description:
 │				This is where the exposed api is implemented
-├── setup.sh
+├── build-arm.sh
 │			Description:
-│				Used to install al the dependencies
-└──  NetManager.go
+│				Script that generates the binaries with go-arm7 └──  NetManager.go
 			Description:
 				Entry point to startup the NetworkManager